Dealing with Work and Income

 Social Security Act 2018, Sched 8, cl 10A

 You can be represented by an advocate or a lawyer, or you can represent yourself.
-Legal Aid is available to pay for your lawyer if you can’t afford one (see: “Legal Aid”).
+Legal Aid is available to pay for your lawyer if you can’t afford one (see: “Legal Aid and other legal help” ).

 The hearings are private.
 The Appeal Authority will redact any of your personal information when publishing the decision.
 You won’t be able to be identified by anyone who was not involved in the hearing.